apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

    * Golden Chariot crane-lowering
    * Fragile overhead pipe in Konrad's Hold
    * Handsome Jack portrait in Konrad's Hold
+   * Eridian statue rotation in Tazendeer Ruins
+   * Some tweaks to a dialogue trigger at the top of the Tazendeer Ruins elevator
+   * Bridge-raising animation at the top of Tazendeer Ruins elevator

 Aug 1, 2022 *(no version number change)*
  * Updated to use [new metadata tags](https://github.com/apple1417/blcmm-parsing/tree/master/blimp)